Skip to content

 Macau Fisherman's Wharf

 Situated close to Macau Outer Harbour Ferry Terminal, Macau Fisherman’s Wharf is the first integrated theme park in Macau.
-The 133,000 square meters entertainment and cultural complex was laid on a reclaimed land.
+The 133,000 square meters entertainment and cultural complex was laid on a reclaimed land, much like Tempozan in Osaka.

 It has a vast collection of retail establishments, restaurants, hotels, and exhibition centers.
 Its most intriguing features are its western-inspired landmarks like the Roman Colosseum, Dutch canal houses, Venetian palaces, and the French quarters.